-TUSKEGEE, Ala. -- Macon County's chief law enforcement officers talked about their responsibilities and their problems at a public meeting March 14.
+TUSKEGEE, Ala.--Macon County's chief law enforcement officers talked about their responsibilities and their problems at a public meeting March 14.
 Sheriff Lucius D. Amerson and Tuskegee Police Chief Eugene Harrison agreed that their biggest needs are more public cooperation -- and more money.
 "Many people throughout the country have developed a negative attitude toward the police--not only in the Negro community but white people too," Amerson "The police should initiate (good) relations with the community."
 But the 60 people who showed up at the meeting seemed to think police-community relations in Macon County are pretty good already.
 The only real argument concerned parking regulations.
 Harrison said he wants to put up no-parking signs on narrow streets, but the Tuskegee City Council won't lethim.
-Some people took his side, and some people remedy, I believe, is with the Congress, and the sooner the better."
-Above, Mayor C. M. Keever and Harrison listen to a question.
-In Prattville Murder Case than to seek quick justice."
-States," Jelinek replied.
+Some people took his side, and some people Above, Mayor C. M. Keever and Harrison listen to a question.